pricingassistant/mrq/README.md

 The main features of MRQ are:

- * **Simple code:** We originally switched from Celery to MRQ because Celery's code was incredibly complex and obscure ( [Slides](http://www.slideshare.net/sylvinus/why-and-how-pricing-assistant-migrated-from-celery-to-rq-parispy-2) ).
+ * **Simple code:** We originally switched from Celery to RQ because Celery's code was incredibly complex and obscure ([Slides](http://www.slideshare.net/sylvinus/why-and-how-pricing-assistant-migrated-from-celery-to-rq-parispy-2)).
 MRQ should be as easy to understand as RQ and even easier to extend.
  * **Great dashboard:** Have visibility and control on everything: queued jobs, current jobs, worker status, ...
  * **Per-job logs:** Get the log output of each task separately in the dashboard
  * **Gevent worker:** IO-bound tasks can be done in parallel for maximum throughput